 The Health Equity Advancement Lab (HEAL) is a group of students, faculty, and staff who are interested in social justice in public health.
 HEAL provides a space for student and staff learning, discussion around health equity frameworks and principles, and opportunities to collaborate on projects.
 HEAL seeks to increase the capacity within individuals, agencies, and organizations to promote health equity.
 For more information on the guiding principles, see “HEAL Principles.”

-HEAL is directed by Dr. Shannon Lea Waktins.
+HEAL is directed by Dr. Shannon Lea Waktins and Jessica Andino.
 See more on the HEAL Steering Committee.

 An article titled “Building Leadership, Capacity, and Power to Advance Heath Equity and Justice through Community-Engaged Research in the Midwest” by Briana Woods-Jaeger, Jason Daniel-Ulloa, Lauren Kleven, Rebecca Bucklin, Adriana Maldonado, Paul A. Gilbert, Edith A. Parker, and Barbara Baquero was published 2020 regarding the development and evolution of HEAL.